e-grec/TouringMachine/README.md

 python parse_data_dumps.py "dream theater"

-Where "dream theater" may be your favorite band.
+Where "dream theater" may be your favorite band (include quotes).
 After entering the command, the script will output the band's most popular cities and its tags.
-To run tests, simply type "nosetests" at the root directory.
+To run tests, use nosetests.